ikuhamada/state-hands-on/CMD/CMD49/Beginner/index.rst

 .. code:: bash

-  chkinpf --xyz nfinp_nhc -o GEOMETRY.xyz
+  chkinpf --xyz nfinp_velsc -o GEOMETRY.xyz

 Then use ``traj2xyz.pl`` in the current example directry as